elibze/dashboard-management-system/README.md

 - Wind speed
 - Loading state
 - Error handling
-Weather is display using **Open-Meteo API**.
+Weather is displayed using **Open-Meteo API**.
 No API key is required.

 ---